yashroff/LinearRegression/readme.md

 ## factor(am)1 24.39231   1.359578 17.94109 1.376283e-17
 ```

-We can see that value 1 (manual) has a higher coefficient and therefore has a higher impact on MPG.
+We can see that value 1 (manual) has a higher coefficent and therefore has a higher impact on MPG.
 Plotting residuals vs Fitted values and Residuals vs Leverage, and the residuals are equally distributed around the fitted values.
 It does not appear that one value is skewing the results and the Q-Q plot indicates the population is approximately normal, so a poisson model is not required.

 ```r
 par(mfrow=c(2,2))